exploratory-io/book/import/stats.md

 ![](images/import-file-data.png)

 If you import Stats (SAS / SPSS / STAT) File on your desktop or laptop, make sure Local tab is selected.
 If you import a file from remote server like Amazon S3, Dropbox, etc make sure Remote tab is selected.
-Click 'Text File (CSV, delimited)'
+Click 'Stats File (SPSS, SAS, STATA)'

 ![](images/stats-select.png)